 Welcome to the LLAMA awards page.
 Listed below you will find information about LLAMA's various awards, grants and scholarships.
 Applications are listed as well.
 If you are interested in learning about previous awardees, for some of the awards there is a historical list of recipients just below their information.

 The John Cotton Dana Award, sponsored by EBSCO Information Services and the H.W.
 Wilson Foundation, honors outstanding library public relations, whether a summer reading program, a year-long centennial celebration, fundraising for a new college library, an awareness campaign or an innovative partnership in the community.
 Winners of the award receive a $10,000 cash award.
-The program is managed by the LLAMA Public Relations and Marketing Section's John Cotton Dana Library Public Relations Awards Committee.
+The program is managed by the LLAMA Public Relations and Marketing Community of Practice John Cotton Dana Library Public Relations Awards Committee.

 The annual PR Xchange Awards recognize the very best public relations materials produced by libraries in the past year.
 Entries are evaluated on content, originality, and design by a team of experts in public relations, graphic design, communications, and marketing, who select the winner(s) in each category.
 The program is managed by the LLAMA Public Relations and Marketing Community of Practice PR Xchange Committee.